RockefellerArchiveCenter/pisces/README.md

 # pisces
-A service for managing identifiers.
+A service for getting and transforming data for discovery.

 pisces is part of [Project Electron](https://github.com/RockefellerArchiveCenter/project_electron), an initiative to build sustainable, open and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).